knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineRulesApi.md

 <a name="setbrerule"></a>
 # **SetBRERule**
-> void SetBRERule (string id, ModelBooleanResource enabled)
+> void SetBRERule (string id, BooleanResource enabled)

 Enable or disable a rule